Terrence Loves You

 "Terrence Loves You" is a song recorded by American singer and songwriter Lana Del Rey for her album Honeymoon (2015).
 It was released as the album's first promotional single on August 21, 2015.
 Written by Del Rey and Rick Nowels, the song has been described as "hypnotic", with Del Rey singing over piano, strings, and a "moaning" saxophone.
 The song contains an interpolation of the song "Space Oddity" by English singer-songwriter David Bowie from his eponymous second studio album.
 Del Rey stated that the song is her favorite from Honeymoon, describing it as "jazzy".

 Background and release

-The song premiered via Del Rey's "Honeymoon Hotline", a hotline set up for fans to receive updates on the album direct from Del Rey herself, as well as have access to other content, such as lectures.
+The song premiered via Del Rey's "Honeymoon Hotline", a hotline set up for fans to receive updates on the album directly from Del Rey herself, as well as have access to other content, such as lectures.
 On August 21, 2015, the official audio was uploaded to Del Rey's Vevo channel.
 The same day, "Terrence Loves You" was made available in digital download.